Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: K -theory, wedge complexes, and configurations of points

-However, as Bloch's constriction uses relative $ K $-theory whilst Suslin's uses group homology of $ \GL_ 2(\F) $, there is {\em a priori} no obvious relation between the groups, nor any obvious way to construct a map between them.

-It seems, nevertheless, to be widely expected that these groups should be closely related and our approach now provides the first concrete evidence (in situations in which the groups are non-trivial) to suggest both that these groups should be related in a very natural way, and also that Bloch's group should account for all of the indecomposable $K_3$-group, at least modulo torsion.

-To be specific, if $ \F $ is equal to a number field~$ F $, then $ \psi_{F,\tf} $ is injective by the proof of Theorem~\ref{Bthm}, so by Proposition~\ref{regthm} the composite map (\ref{unknown}) is an injection of a finitely generated free abelian group into itself.
-One can therefore try to determine the size of its cokernel (or, equivalently, of the cokernel of $\psi_{F,\tf}$) by comparing the result of the regulators on $ \im(\psi_{F,\tf}) $ and on $ \Kindtf F $.

-This observation combines with extensive evidence that we have obtained by computer calculations in the case that $F$ is imaginary quadratic (cf. \S\ref{generators}) to motivate us to formulate the following conjecture.
+Our approach provides the first concrete evidence (in situations in which the groups are non-trivial) to suggest that~$ B(F) $ and $ \im(\psi_{F,\tf}) $ should be related in a very natural way, and that the latter is all of $ \Kindtf F $.
+To be specific, if $ \F $ is a number field, then $ \psi_{F,\tf} $ is injective by the proof of Theorem~\ref{Bthm}, so by Proposition~\ref{regthm} the composite map (\ref{unknown}) is an injection of a finitely generated free abelian group into itself.
+One can therefore determine the (finite) index of~$ \im(\psi_{F,\tf}) $ in~$ \Kindtf F $ by comparing the results of the regulator map on $ \im(\psi_{F,\tf}) $ and on~$ \Kindtf F $.
+Extensive evidence that we have obtained by computer calculations in the case that $F$ is imaginary quadratic (cf. \S\ref{generators}) motivates us to formulate the following conjecture.

 \begin{conjecture} If $F$ is a number field, then $\psi_{F,\tf}$ is an isomorphism. \end{conjecture}